 - (1) Review all development permits to assure that the permit requirements of this ordinance have been satisfied; and assure that development sites are reasonably safe from flooding. - (2) Review copies of all necessary permits from governmental agencies from which approval is required by Federal or State law, including section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334.
-Maintain such permits permanently with floodplain development permit file. - When Base Flood Elevation data or floodway data have not been provided in accordance with Article 2, Section B then the Floodplain Administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a Federal, State, or other sources in order to administer the provisions of Article 4. - (4) Verify and record the actual elevation in relation to mean sea level (or highest adjacent grade) of the regulatory floor level, including basement, of all new construction or substantially improved structures in accordance with Article 3, Section B. - (5) Verify and record the actual elevation, in relation to mean sea level to which any new or substantially improved structures have been flood-proofed, in accordance with Article 4, Sections B(2) and E(2). - (6) When flood proofing is utilized for a structure, the Floodplain Administrator shall obtain certification of design criteria from a registered professional engineer or architect in accordance with Article 3, Section B(1)(c) and Article 4, Section B(2) or E(2). - (7) Notify adjacent communities and the Alabama Department of Natural Resources prior to any alteration or relocation of a watercourse and submit evidence of such notification to the
+Maintain such permits permanently with floodplain development permit file. - (3) When Base Flood Elevation data or floodway data have not been provided in accordance with Article 2, Section B then the Floodplain Administrator shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a Federal, State, or other sources in order to administer the provisions of Article 4. - (4) Verify and record the actual elevation in relation to mean sea level (or highest adjacent grade) of the regulatory floor level, including basement, of all new construction or substantially improved structures in accordance with Article 3, Section B. - (5) Verify and record the actual elevation, in relation to mean sea level to which any new or substantially improved structures have been flood-proofed, in accordance with Article 4, Sections B(2) and E(2). - (6) When flood proofing is utilized for a structure, the Floodplain Administrator shall obtain certification of design criteria from a registered professional engineer or architect in accordance with Article 3, Section B(1)(c) and Article 4, Section B(2) or E(2).

-Federal Emergency Management Agency (FEMA), and the Alabama Department of Economic and Community Affairs/Office of Water Resources/NFIP State Coordinator's Office.

-- (8) For any altered or relocated watercourse, submit engineering data/analysis within six (6) months to FEMA and State to ensure accuracy of community flood maps through the Letter of Map Revision process.
+- (7) Notify adjacent communities and the Alabama Department of Natural Resources prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Emergency Management Agency (FEMA), and the Alabama Department of Economic and Community Affairs/Office of Water Resources/NFIP State Coordinator's Office. - (8) For any altered or relocated watercourse, submit engineering data/analysis within six (6) months to FEMA and State to ensure accuracy of community flood maps through the Letter of Map Revision process.
 Assure flood carrying capacity of any altered or relocated watercourse is maintained. - (9) Where interpretation is needed as to the exact location of boundaries of the Areas of Special Flood Hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions) the Floodplain Administrator shall make the necessary interpretation.
-Any person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in this Ordinance. - (10) All records pertaining to the provisions of this ordinance shall be maintained in the office of the Floodplain Administrator and shall be open for public inspection.
+Any person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in this Ordinance. - (10) All records pertaining to the provisions of this ordinance shall be maintained in the office of the Floodplain Administrator and shall be open for public inspection. - (11) In addition, the Floodplain Administrator and his or her designated staff is hereby authorized and directed to enforce the provisions of this ordinance.
+The Administrator is further authorized to render interpretations of this ordinance, which are consistent with its spirit and purpose.